pranitmhaske/ecommerce-data-platform-glue/README.md

 # E-Commerce Data Platform (AWS Glue + Airflow)
-Welcome to event drive E-ecommerce data platform repository.
+Welcome to event driven E-ecommerce data platform repository.
 This project demomnstrates handling of highly messy and multi format data that contains schema drifts, duplicate records, dirty values, partition records, corrupt files and still deliver analytics ready data to load it redshift and automate using airflow

+---
 ## Architecture
 This project follows Medallion Architecture Bronze, Silver, and Gold layers and automated using Airflow: